-- Manually – You individually add and remove products in the collection.
+- Manually: You individually add and remove products to the collection.

-While you are at it, choose a payment gateway, too.
+While you’re at it, choose a payment gateway, too.
 This is a feature that enables your customers to pay for products directly through your website.

 Step 6: Make Your Shopify Store Live